marcusoftnet/marcusoftnet.github.io/_posts/2018-01-31-backlog-drinking-song---a-story-about-waste.md

 ---
 layout: post
-title: Some thoughts on backlogs
+title: "Some thoughts on backlogs"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2018-01-31T09:56:52.000Z
+date: 2018-01-31 09:56:52
 tags:
  - Agile
  - Lean
  - Kanban
  - Scrum
 ---

 I was asked to join a team for a backlog grooming session.
 We went into the room and opened the backlog in JIRA.
 It was exactly 99 items long.
 Not too shabby, but still...
 99!?
 Ninety-nine items of work we hadn't done.
 Yet.